 Produced by the Virginia Humanities, the largest of the 56 state (and territory) humanities councils, the Festival is a program of the Virginia Center for the Book, an affiliate of the Center for the Book in the Library of Congress.

 The Festival is the largest community-based book event in the Mid-Atlantic region and has attracted audiences of more than 20,000 for each of the past thirteen years.
 The Festival’s annual attendance reached more than 30,000 in March 2017.
 Attendees come from more than thirty states.
 We have presented a captivating list of authors, ranging from international bestsellers to topical specialists to debut authors.
-An abbreviated list of past participants includes Rick Atkinson, David Baldacci, Douglas Brinkley, Edwidge Danticat, Nikki Giovanni, Jan Karon, Representative John Lewis, Beth Macy, Sonia Manzano, Colum McCann, Margot Lee Shetterly, Bryan Stevenson, Joseph Stiglitz, Elizabeth Strout, Natasha Trethewey, and Lawrence Wright.
+An abbreviated list of past participants includes Rick Atkinson, David Baldacci, Douglas Brinkley, Edwidge Danticat, Rita Dove, Nikki Giovanni, Jan Karon, Representative John Lewis, Beth Macy, Sonia Manzano, Colum McCann, Margot Lee Shetterly, Bryan Stevenson, Joseph Stiglitz, Elizabeth Strout, Natasha Trethewey, and Lawrence Wright.
 A more complete list of past participants can be seen here.

 The Festival established a reputation for offering deeply engaging discussions of important contemporary issues from its first programs in 1995.
 More recently, in 2013, the Festival presented “American Icons: A Conversation with the Honorable John Lewis and Dr. John Carlos,” during which contemporaries Lewis and Carlos, who came of age in the Civil Rights era and who had never before met, shared their experiences advocating for civil and human rights.
 In 2016, Bryan Stevenson spoke about social justice, followed by questions from John Grisham.
 In 2017 Margot Lee Shetterly and Dava Sobel discussed the long unsung contributions of women in science and Joseph Stiglitz discussed economic inequality with Frank Sesno.